CHToken/PC-Monitor/README.md

 ## Source Code

 The full C# source is in the `src/` folder.

+**Prerequisites:** [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) installed on your machine.

-To rebuild from source:
+To rebuild the EXE:

 ```bash
 cd src
 dotnet publish -c Release -o ../
 ```

+This produces `PC-Monitor.exe` in the parent folder alongside its required native DLLs.
+The EXE is self-contained — it bundles the .NET runtime, so no .NET install is needed on the target PC.

 Built with:
-- .NET 8 (Windows Forms)
+- .NET 8 Windows Forms
-- Single-file self-contained publish (no .NET runtime needed on target machine)
+- Single-file self-contained publish

 ---